 In this article we demonstrated new IRI capability to access unstructured data in Mongo databases, Cassandra keyspaces, and Elasticsearch Clusters using several Search Matchers in IRI DarkShield.
 You can check the generated .darkdata model to see the search results that were found and remediated, and check your database to see the updated tables/collections.

 - If PII is embedded in binary objects within your MongoDB, Cassandra, Elasticsearch collections, we can help automate their extraction to standalone files for DarkShield search/mask operations, and their reimport.

 - The IRI Workbench IDE, built on Eclipse™, front-ends all FieldShield, DarkShield, and related data masking — and broader data handling capabilities — in the IRI Voracity platform.

 - The URL Connection Registry is used to configure and save URL-based data sources used in DarkShield search/mask and CoSort/SortCL (Voracity) ETL operations; e.g., HDFS, Kafka, S3 buckets, MongoDB, S/FTP.
 This registry is similar, but not identical, to the Data Connection registry in IRI Workbench for relational databases sources where ODBC DSNs are bridged to corresponding JDBC connection profiles for the benefit of job wizards leveraging both connections.

 - A Search Matcher is an association between a Data Class, which is used to define the search method for finding and classifying PII, and a Data Rule which will be applied to any instance of the Data Class found in the collection or table.
 Additionally, Search Matchers allow you to define filters which can be used to reduce the scope of the search.
-This is particularly useful in Mongo collections and Cassandra tables, because the key name can be indicative of the PII which is stored in the corresponding value.
+This is particularly useful in Mongo collections, Cassandra tables, and Elasticsearch indexes because the key name can be indicative of the PII which is stored in the corresponding value.